swiftlang/swift/docs/SIL.rst

   sil-yield-values ::= '(' (sil-operand (',' sil-operand)*)? ')'

 Temporarily suspends the current function and provides the given values to the calling function.
-The current function must be a coroutine, and the yield values must match the yield types of the coroutine.
+The current function must be a yielding coroutine, and the yield values must match the yield types of the coroutine.
 If the calling function resumes the coroutine normally, control passes to the ``resume`` destination.
 If the calling function aborts the coroutine,